©1978

 best. .
 One aspect may take on a new weight on the scale, or a

 new circumstance is introduced, and things readjust inevitably.
-Any concern for the future must

 take into account that no one knows what the future will bring.